kiana-h/tweet-streamer/README.md

 The history map shows an hourly aggregate of the sample stream of tweets over the past week.
 The tweets have been aggregated based on their location.

 ## Live Tweet Map
 The tweets are retrieved from [Twitter API](https://developer.twitter.com/en/docs/twitter-api)'s sample stream and processed through [twit](https://github.com/ttezel/twit) library.
 Socket.io has been implemented to support the real-time flow of data from the server to clients.
 The map utilizes a queue to render up to 2000 tweets at a time and remove the old ones once it reaches capacity.
-A TweetManager class is designed to manage the tweet queue as well as rendering markers on the map.
+A TweetManager class is designed for managing the tweet queue as well as rendering markers on the map.

 Server:
 ```js